 - likelihood of possible measures being successful—for example, how successful are different measures likely to be in preventing or minimising environmental harm?

 - financial implications of taking different measures—for example, will taking certain prevention measures instead of others mean your activity is not commercially viable?

-There is no specific offence for failing to fulfil your general environmental duty, however if you cause environmental harm, and fail in your general environmental duty, there are enforcement tools that may be used to bring you into compliance with the Act.
+There is no specific offence for failing to fulfil your general environmental duty, however if you cause environmental harm, and fail in your general environmental duty, there are enforcement tools that may be used by an administrating authority to bring you into compliance with the Act.
 These enforcement tools, outlined further in the compliance guidelines, include issuing an environmental protection order or issuing direction and clean-up notices.

 Demonstrating compliance with general environmental duty can be used as a defence for offences relating to causing unlawful environmental harm.
 If a person can show that the harm occurred while an activity considered lawful, apart from this Act, was being carried out and they fulfilled their general environmental duty, then they cannot be found guilty of causing unlawful environmental harm.